 As if crucifying the messiah, she pounds a nail into her bedroom wall.

-A brief wave of regret crashes over Duff.
+Then, a brief wave of regret crashes over Duff.

 She experiences repentance over a former decision while in Washington, D.C.